Ilse DeLange

 Ilse Annoeska de Lange (born 13 May 1977), better known as Ilse DeLange, is a Dutch country and pop rock singer-songwriter.
+In 1998, she gained fame with her single 'I'm Not So Tough', which later became multiple platinum in The Netherlands.
+Other hits were "Miracle", "So Incredible" and "The Great Escape".

-As a member of The Common Linnets, she finished in second place at the Eurovision Song Contest 2014.
+As the lead singer of The Common Linnets, she finished in second place at the Eurovision Song Contest 2014.
+In 2019, DeLange presented Duncan Laurence as the Dutch entry for the Eurovision Song Contest 2019.
+She also directed and mentored Laurence's act, resulting in Laurence winning the contest with his song "Arcade".

+DeLange has won many awards in her career of which the Jeff Walker Global Country Music Award of the Country Music Association Awards is the most known internationally.
+She also won several Edison Awards in 1998, 2001, 2004, 2009, 2011, 2015, 2019 and 2020.

 Biography

 Ilse Annoeska de Lange was born on 13 May 1977 in Almelo, Netherlands.
 She started her career at the age of 8 as a lip-synching artist, which won her several contests.
 DeLange drew greater attention after switching to a live repertoire in both regional and national talent shows in Hilversum, the city where most Dutch TV-programs are recorded.
 This helped her book some live-performances on national television.
 She formed a duo with guitarist Joop van Liefland, who introduced her to country music.
 In the spring of 1994 Ilse took part in the annual SCPO talent show in Oss.
 There she performed together with guitarist Joop van Liefland and won in the solo artist category.
 The SCPO's permanent jury team included musicians-music journalists John Smulders and Henk Korsten (Country Gazette).